Paul de Chomedey, Sieur de Maisonneuve: Early life

-He had a successful career in which he was noted for his ability and his honesty.

-At 30, he was hired by Jérome le Royer de la Dauversiere, who was head of the Société Notre-Dame de Montréal.
-The latter had a vision that inspired him to build a society mission on Montreal Island in New France.
+Just before his 30th birthday, Maisonneuve was recruited by Jérome le Royer de la Dauversiere, who was head of the Société Notre-Dame de Montréal.
+The latter claimed to have experienced a vision that inspired him to sponsor a mission on Montreal Island in New France.
 Maisonneuve was hired to lead the colonists and ensure their safety in the new land.

 Governor of Montreal

-In 1642 Ville-Marie was founded on the southern shore of the Island of Montreal, where a chapel and a small settlement were built.
-A hospital, under the command of Jeanne Mance, was also established.
+In 1642, Ville-Marie was founded on the southern shore of the Island of Montreal, where a chapel and a small settlement were built.
+A hospital, under the leadership of Jeanne Mance, was also established.
 Maisonneuve was the first governor of Montreal.

 The settlers maintained peaceful relations with the Algonquin people, one of the indigenous tribes of the area.
 The first year of the colony's existence was peaceful.
 In 1643 a flood threatened the city.
 Maisonneuve prayed to the Virgin Mary to stop the inundation and when it abated, he erected a cross atop Mount Royal.
 A cross has been maintained there to the current day.